 By building on a strong economic foundation, connections can be forged on the basis of cross-disciplinary thematic issues such as sustainable construction practices, innovation in healthcare, social entrepreneurship, healthy lifestyle and optimal (online) communication between (local) governments and citizens.

 We work with a range of partners.
-These include knowledge institutions, government ministries, municipalities and SMEs in the creative and business services sectors:
+These include knowledge institutions, government ministries, municipalities and SMEs in the creative and business services sectors such as:

 - Province of Utrecht